 Bladder problems are not an impossible situation to overcome.
 It may seem so when you are first faced with it.
 The thought of having to do something like that for the rest of your life can be frightening.
 But you can do it.

 Once you learn how to self-cath, it becomes second nature.
-Until we write a page about how to do it, here is a neat pdf book about how to self-cath from St. Joseph' Healthcare of Hamilton, Ontario - (see note below).
-Cir feels so much better doing it.
+Cir feels so much better being able to do it himself.
 He has none of the symptoms that go along with having bladder problems, like urgency, hesitancy, or leaking, so that's a plus.

 Learning to Live with bladder problems